callahanrts/callahanrts.github.io/_posts/2016-08-14-archlinux-notes-installing-packages.md

 categories: linux configs
 ---

+Notes on installing various Archlinux packages.
+This way I won't forget what I did if something breaks and I have to reinstall something.

 # Configuration
 If ethernet is not working, do `ip a` to see listed network devices.
 Mine shows `ens9` as my